 Personalized visits typically last 90 minutes and include a campus tour and a meeting with an admissions counselor.
 These visits and/or specialized appointments may not be available on holidays and during special visit programs.

-For the best possible campus visit experience, please schedule visits seven days in advance.
+For the best possible campus visit experience, please schedule visits at least seven days in advance.
+Available visit times are listed in red.
+If you don't see your preferred visit time, we likely have scheduled visits with other future Coyotes like you.

 There's nothing like a fall Saturday on the USD campus, and we want you to experience it for yourself.
 Join us for an overview on admissions, scholarships, academic programs, life as a Coyote and a picturesque tour of campus.
 Then fire up for football with a pre-game lunch and cheer on the Coyotes in the iconic DakotaDome.
 By the end of the day, we hope you'll want to spend every fall with us!